0xruhum/project-broke/README.md

 Built in ETHGlobal 2021.
 A agreement for [superfluid](superfluid.finance) that allows someone to buy an item, e.g. NFT using a stream.

+## Testing

+To run the tests, the Alice account needs SuperDAI.
+Alice's address: 0xEFc56627233b02eA95bAE7e19F648d7DcD5Bb132.
+If for whatever reason the address of Alice changes, simply log the address in the tests and send the DAI to that address :).

 ## <h2 align="center"> Clone of Gakonst DappTools Template </h2>

 **Template repository for getting started quickly with DappTools**